Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Because of the city’s closeness to other beautiful places, I always recommend spending more than a weekend in Malaga.

-9. The museums
+9. The wide variety of museums

 Did you know that Malaga has over 30 museums?
 No matter what your hobbies are, you’re likely to find a museum for you in Malaga.